-More recently, IMI’s Land Systems Division (Slavin) completed a more radically configured version of the, dubbed “Urban-Fighter”, optimized for Missions Others Than War and Low Intensity Conflict (LIC), particularly in urban environment.
+More recently, IMI’s Land Systems Division (Slavin) completed a more radically configured version of the M-113, dubbed “Urban-Fighter”, optimized for Missions Others Than War and Low Intensity Conflict (LIC), particularly in urban environment.
 The Urban-Fighter is considered to augment and replace IDF unprotected or less protected vehicles currently operating in counter-insurgency operations in the West Bank.
 By the end of June 2007 IMI delivered the Urban-Fighter’s prototype to the IDF for testing.
 IMI expects the IDF to decide on potential procurements after the tests completion.

 The new vehicle offers features hitherto unavailable to APCs, including armored transparent side windows, offering unobstructed visibility upwards and sideways.
 360 degrees observation and firing capability is provided for the commander and another crewmember by a raised cupola fitted with transparent armor.
 Firing ports are imparted for warfighters in the front, sides and rear.
-The fighting compartment was has also been redesigned with the addition of blast-protected seats, improving the survivability of the crew to attacks by mines and s.
+The fighting compartment was has also been redesigned with the addition of blast-protected seats, improving the survivability of the crew to attacks by mines and IEDs.
 The vehicle can carry eight fully loaded troops and a driver.
 Before beginning the field trials the vehicle is expected to receive a remotely operated weapon station which will further add to its visibility and firepower.

-The driver’s position was greatly improved, compared to conventionals and is now fitted with two windows and side and rear looking video cameras eliminating the ‘blind areas’ that necessitated direction by the commander.
+The driver’s position was greatly improved, compared to conventional M-113s and is now fitted with two windows and side and rear looking video cameras eliminating the ‘blind areas’ that necessitated direction by the commander.
 The new driver’s compartment ensures good visibility under most driving conditions, for safe driving on roads, dust roads and cross country.
 The current configuration retains the ‘steering sticks’ however the vehicle can be installed with an optional steering wheel to further simplify driving.